 Using the NCCCP Disparities Community Outreach Template (Table 1, page 14), one NCCCP site designed an event to raise awareness in the minority community about the importance of being screened for cancer.
 Scheduled in conjunction with Minority Cancer Awareness Week, the event included screening for breast, skin, prostate, and colorectal cancers, as well as blood pressure and glucose screenings.
-Free food and children's activities, cial assistance programs as appropriate, providing follow-up support, and serving as a patient advocate.
+Free food and children's activities, including a clown and face-painting, were also offered.
+This NCCCP site used grant resources to underwrite the program and to promote the event.